 Mathias Ghyoot is a PhD student in Near Eastern Studies at Princeton University.
-He studies the social and intellectual history of the modern Middle East and South Asia with a particular interest in nineteenth- and twentieth-century Islamic reformism.
+He studies the social and intellectual history of the modern Middle East and South Asia with a particular interest in the history of Islamism.

-Mathias is currently completing a book manuscript entitled Brothers Behind Bars: A History of the Muslim Brotherhood in Egypt, 1948-1975 (forthcoming with Oxford University Press).
-Based on more than two hundred prison memoirs written by both Muslim Brothers and Sisters, the book tells the harrowing, yet fascinating story of the Muslim Brotherhood’s thirty-year period of imprisonment, and takes the reader on a rare journey behind the prison walls to show how radicals and moderates, ministers and intelligence officers, clerics and jailors, were embroiled in an epic battle to define Islam in modern Egypt.
-Mathias is, moreover, working on a translation – from Arabic into English – of the award-winning debut novel, The Long Road (al-Tariq al-Tawil), published in 1958 by writer and member of the Egyptian Muslim Brotherhood, Nagib al-Kilani (d.
-1995).
+Mathias is the author of the forthcoming book Brothers Behind Bars: A History of the Muslim Brotherhood from the Palestine War to Egypt’s Prisons (Oxford and New York: Oxford University Press, 2025).
+Based on more than two hundred prison memoirs written by both Muslim Brothers and Sisters, the book tells the harrowing, yet fascinating story of the Muslim Brotherhood’s imprisonment from 1948 to 1975, and takes the reader on a rare journey behind the prison walls to show how radicals and moderates, ministers and intelligence officers, clerics and jailors, were embroiled in an epic battle to define Islam in modern Egypt.
+Mathias is, moreover, working on the edition and translation – from Arabic into English – of the lost travelogue of Sayyid Qutb (d.
+1966), a prominent literary critic of Egypt and a member of the Muslim Brotherhood who visited the United States in the 1940s.
+This book is tentatively titled The America I Saw: The Travel Writings of an Islamist in the Making.

 Mathias has conducted fieldwork and archival research across North Africa, the Middle East, and South Asia, and is proficient in Arabic (MSA and Egyptian/Levantine Colloquial) and Urdu.

-Brothers Behind Bars: A History of the Muslim Brotherhood in Egypt, 1948-1975 (under contract with Oxford University Press)
+Brothers Behind Bars: A History of the Muslim Brotherhood from the Palestine War to Egypt’s Prisons (Oxford and New York: Oxford University Press, 2025)

-“Paradise on Earth: How the Muslim Brotherhood Built a ‘Virtuous City’ (al-madina al-fadila) in ʿAbd al-Nasir’s Prisons”, in Simon Wolfgang Fuchs and Thomas Pierret (eds.), Utopias in the Middle East and Beyond (Cambridge: Cambridge University Press, 2023) (forthcoming)
+“Paradise on Earth: How the Muslim Brotherhood Built a ‘Virtuous City’ (al-madina al-fadila) in ʿAbd al-Nasir’s Prisons”, in Simon Wolfgang Fuchs and Thomas Pierret (eds.), Utopias in the Middle East and Beyond (Edinburgh: Edinburgh University Press, 2024) (forthcoming)

 “Supporters and Opponents: A History of the Muslim Brotherhood’s Second Prison Ordeal, 1954-1964,” Middle Eastern Studies (2023), 59(3):478-501